willjgriff/llm-pluralism/README.md

 ## Limitations

-- **LLM personas are imperfect proxies for real human value diversity.** The rater personas are prompts applied to a single model (Mistral) and may not faithfully represent the worldviews they describe.
-Whether LLM persona scores correlate with real human ratings from people who hold those values is an open empirical question and a planned extension of this project.
+- **LLM personas are imperfect proxies for real human value diversity, and the validation of how good a proxy varies by axis.** Human validation confirms the economic axis transfers partially (human pair r = –0.33 vs AI r = –0.65), the identity axis is weak (–0.06 vs –0.35), the technology axis flips sign (+0.30 vs –0.27), and the religious/secular axis is untested.
+Across all tested axes the AI personas score more extremely than humans of the same worldview, meaning bridging scores overstate response-level polarisation.
 - **The bridging score penalises all variance equally.** A response that is divisive because it takes a principled position scores the same as one that is divisive because it is poorly reasoned.
 The score measures pluralistic acceptability, not quality.
 - **Six response models may still be insufficient for robust model ranking.** All six models in run_3 score within a narrow band (2.44–2.65) with overlapping error bars, meaning no model can be said to definitively outperform another at this sample size.
 - **The prompt set reflects the designer's assumptions about what counts as contested.** The 36 evaluation prompts span six topic groups and may not represent the most important axes of value disagreement globally.
-- **The rater panel has structural limitations on two of three axes.** The Nationalist persona shows IQR compression around 3 and the technology axis pair correlates at only -0.25, meaning bridging scores on global identity and technology prompts are less reliable than those on economic prompts.
-- **Mistral serves as both rater model and response model in run_3.** Its bridging scores may be influenced by the rater having seen similar training data to the responses it is rating.
+- **Human validation tested Run 1 prompts only.** Run 3 inherits validation for the 18 questions carried over from Run 1, but the 18 newly added Run 3 questions have persona scores that are plausible but not directly human-validated.
+- **The human panel itself has structural limitations.** Persona coverage is uneven (Secularist over-represented at 228 ratings, only 16 Tech Optimist ratings, no Religious participants).
+The questionnaire-based persona assignment is also noisy — a participant becomes a "Libertarian" with an economic axis score of 2 out of 4 if no other axis is higher, so many participants assigned to a persona may only be mildly aligned with it.
+This compresses human-side variance and shrinks all reported correlations.

 ## Planned Extensions

+### Larger human validation panel
+The most impactful next step is recruiting more participants, especially Religious participants to enable testing the fourth value axis, and more Tech Optimists to firm up the fragile sign-flip finding on the technology axis.
+A larger panel would also let the bridging-score-vs-human-mean correlation cross conventional statistical significance thresholds.

 ### Matrix factorisation bridging score
 The current bridging score formula is a simple proxy.
 The Community Notes algorithm uses matrix factorisation to discover which raters cluster together ideologically from the data itself, rather than relying on predefined opposing pairs.
-Implementing this would remove the need to manually define persona pairs and would allow the ideological structure of the rater panel to emerge from the ratings data.
+Human validation revealed that the AI persona scheme doesn't cleanly separate real human raters along its declared axes.
+For example, human Libertarians correlate with AI Nationalist almost as strongly as with AI Libertarian, suggesting matrix factorisation could discover better axes from the data itself.

 ### Expanded model coverage
 Future runs should include more models from non-Western labs and models trained with different alignment approaches, particularly those with less aggressive RLHF filtering, to test whether the progressive lean finding holds across a broader landscape.

-### Improved persona coverage
+### Improved persona coverage and calibration
-The religious/secular axis has proven structurally resistant to calibration across multiple runs and prompt strengths, likely because frontier models avoid strong positions on religion.
-Future work should explore alternative value axes that produce cleaner opposition, and should incorporate non-Western cultural perspectives to make the evaluation more genuinely global.
+Human validation revealed specific failure modes that need addressing: the religious/secular axis is uncalibrated in the AI panel and untested in the human panel, the technology axis flips sign between AI and humans suggesting the persona prompts may capture something other than the underlying worldview, and the AI Nationalist persona under-discriminates relative to its human counterpart.
+Future work should explore alternative value axes that produce cleaner opposition and should incorporate non-Western cultural perspectives to make the evaluation more genuinely global.

 ### Reinforcement learning from community feedback
 The longer term vision is using validated bridging scores as a training signal, rewarding models for producing outputs that bridge value-diverse groups rather than optimising for majority approval.
-This would require a human validation dataset large enough to fine-tune a model, but the evaluation framework built here is a natural precursor to that work.
+This would require a human validation dataset orders of magnitude larger than the current 656 ratings, but the evaluation framework built here is a natural precursor to that work.